Stevens Stadium: Rugby

-The stadium has also hosted several international rugby matches.
-In 2006, Buck Shaw hosted three pool matches in the Churchill Cup rugby union competition, becoming the first U.S. venue to host matches in that tournament (all matches in the 2003–2005 editions had been in Canada).
+The stadium has also hosted several international rugby union matches.
+In 2006, Buck Shaw hosted three pool matches in the Churchill Cup competition, becoming the first U.S. venue to host matches in that tournament (all matches in the 2003–2005 editions had been in Canada).

 In May 2009 the stadium again hosted an international rugby match, with 10,000 fans turning out to watch the game between the United States and Ireland.